SOMD Alumni

 Bolles Sorensen has taught dance, composition, dance history, and world dance forms at festivals and institutions including the American College Dance Festival (Missoula, MT), the University of California San Diego (La Jolla, CA), the University of Oregon (Eugene, OR), San Diego State University (San Diego, CA), Sam Houston State University (Huntsville, TX), Winthrop University (Rock Hill, SC), Johnson C. Smith University (Charlotte, NC), and the Interlochen Arts Camp (Interlochen, MI) to name a few.

-In 2007, Bolles Sorensen was awarded a Gary E. Smith Summer Research Grant and a Center for Study of Women in Society Research Grant to study the classical Indian dance Bharatanatyam in Bangalore, India.
+In 2007, Bolles Sorensen was awarded a Gary E. Smith Summer Research Grant and a Center for the Study of Women in Society Research Grant to study the classical Indian dance Bharatanatyam in Bangalore, India.
 In 2008, she was awarded the Georgianne Teller Singer Dean’s Fellowship in recognition of her work as a graduate student and teacher in Dance at the University of Oregon.
 An excerpt of her thesis entitled “Imagery Ability, Imagery Use, and Learning Style: An Exploratory Study” was published by the Journal of Dance Education in Spring 2009.

 Most recently, Bolles Sorensen was the recipient of a 2013 National Artist Teacher Fellowship from the Center for Arts in Education at Boston Arts Academy.
 She has an MFA in Dance from the University of Oregon and a BA in Mass Media Communication Studies and Political Science from UCLA.